 - (a) The First Selectman, with the approval of the Board of Selectmen and the Legislative Council, and with recommendation from the Board of Finance, shall appoint a Finance Director to an indefinite term.
-The Finance Director shall not serve the Board of Education.

-The Board of Education shall appoint its own finance director.
-The First Selectman, Board of Selectmen, Board of Finance, and Legislative Council shall choose and consider all candidates for the position of Finance Director solely on the basis of such candidate's professional qualifications, character, training, and experience in the field of financial management. - (b) The Finance Director shall report to the First Selectman as provided in Subsection 2-110(b) of this Charter. - (c) The Finance Director shall:
+The First Selectman, Board of Selectmen, Board of Finance, and Legislative Council shall choose and consider all candidates for the position of Finance Director solely on the basis of such candidate's professional qualifications, character, training, and experience in the field of financial management. - (b) The Finance Director shall report to the First Selectman as provided in Subsection 2-110(b) of this Charter. - (c) The Finance Director shall: - (1) Keep all books of account of the Town and shall establish and maintain a general cost accounting system for all Town Departments, consistent with all State Laws and

-- (1) Keep all books of account of the Town and shall establish and maintain a general cost accounting system for all Town Departments, other than for the Board of Education, consistent with all State Laws and subject to the regulations adopted by the Board of Finance and approved by the Legislative Council; - (2) Have all of the powers and duties imposed by the General Statutes or by special act or law on town treasurers, and shall be Treasurer of all funds held by the Town; - (3) Receive and have custody of all funds belonging to or under the control of the Town or any Town Department or officer, other than for the Board of Education, and shall make such deposits or investments as he or she deems in the best interest of the Town within the limits imposed on such deposits or investments by the General Statutes; - (4) Determine when to issue authorized notes or bonds consistently with the provisions of Section 7-10; - (5) Approve or disapprove of requisitions or other requests for disbursements of Town funds as provided for in Section 7-15; No disbursements of Town funds shall be made, except as authorized by the Finance Director; - (6) Prepare and keep a detailed budget document during the different phases of the Annual Budget Process as described in Section 6-10; - (7) Prepare Financial Impact Statements for Special Appropriations, gifts or financial assistance, and Real Property Acquisition in accordance with Sections 6-35, 6-40, and 8-05; - (8) Maintain a 5 year-capital improvement plan of at least 5 years with annual adjustments to allow for fiscal flexibility in accordance with the regulations [see Subsection 5-10(b)] of the Legislative Council and submit an updated version of such plan annually to the Board of Finance and Legislative Council no later than the fifteenth day of January each year; - (9) Prepare a cost analysis of all labor contracts, pension plans and insurance plans prior to the signing of any such contracts or plans; and - (10) Assist in all labor negotiations serving as a consultant to the labor negotiators representing the Town. - (d) The Finance Director, with the approval of the First Selectman and Board of Selectmen and within the limits of the available appropriations, may hire qualified employees and delegate specific functions of the aforesaid duties.
+- subject to the regulations adopted by the Board of Finance and approved by the Legislative Council; - (2) Have all of the powers and duties imposed by the General Statutes or by special act or law on town treasurers, and shall be Treasurer of all funds held by the Town; - (3) Receive and have custody of all funds belonging to or under the control of the Town or any Town Department or officer and shall make such deposits or investments as he or she deems in the best interest of the Town within the limits imposed on such deposits or investments by the General Statutes; - (4) Determine when to issue authorized notes or bonds consistently with the provisions of Section 7-10; - (5) Approve or disapprove of requisitions or other requests for disbursements of Town funds as provided for in Section 7-15; No disbursements of Town funds shall be made, except as authorized by the Finance Director; - (6) Prepare and keep a detailed budget document during the different phases of the Annual Budget Process as described in Section 6-10; - (7) Prepare Financial Impact Statements for Special Appropriations, gifts or financial assistance, and Real Property Acquisition in accordance with Sections 6-35, 6-40, and 8-05; - (8) Maintain a 5 year capital improvement plan of at least 5 years with annual adjustments to allow for fiscal flexibility in accordance with the regulations [see Subsection 5-10(b)] of the Legislative Council and submit an updated version of such plan annually to the Board of Finance and Legislative Council no later than the fifteenth day of January each year; - (9) Prepare a cost analysis of all labor contracts, pension plans and insurance plans prior to the signing of any such contracts or plans; and - (10) Assist in all labor negotiations serving as a consultant to the labor negotiators representing the Town. - (d) The Finance Director, with the approval of the First Selectman and Board of Selectmen and within the limits of the available appropriations, may hire qualified employees and delegate specific functions of the aforesaid duties.
 However, he or she shall at all times remain fully responsible for carrying out the duties and responsibilities imposed by this Charter. - (e) The First Selectman, with the approval of the Board of Selectmen and with the approval of the Legislative Council after a hearing before the Council, may remove the Finance Director from office, with or without cause.